Aayushi-1505/CODSOFT/README.md

 # Task 1: Personal Portfolio Website

 ## Description
-The website presents my profile, skills, projects, and contact details in a clean and structured layout.The goal of this task was to design a professional portfolio using core web technologies and deploy it using GitHub Pages.
+The website presents my profile, skills, projects, and contact details in a clean and structured layout.
+The goal of this task was to design a professional portfolio using core web technologies and deploy it using GitHub Pages.

 ## Technologies Used
-- HTML5
+- HTML
-- CSS3
+- CSS
 - Git & GitHub
 - GitHub Pages (for deployment)